Learn how to grow mung bean sprouts in a jar. First, prepare the materials needed, like a sprouting jar that filters the water and the beans.

 - Always rinse your green beans using pure water a minimum of 3 or four times to reduce the possibility of contamination.
 I generally use slightly hot water for my final wash.

-- Be sure to use boiled and cooled down water or dechlorinated drinking water to soak the beans.
+- Be sure to use boiled, cooled-down, or dechlorinated drinking water to soak the beans.

 - If you are using a cloth, wash it thoroughly before use.

-- It is common to eat sprouts raw, and I would prefer to wash them with hot water for about 90 minutes (not boiling, but 90° C) (Read my FAQ below to find out why I use hot water!).
+- Eating sprouts raw is common, and I prefer to wash them with hot water for about 90 minutes (not boiling, but 90° C) (Read my FAQ below to find out why I use hot water!).

 - Remove all warm water in 90 seconds.
 Pour cool, fresh, clean, and pure water.